 Ruling Party Votes To Recall South African President Jacob Zuma

-South Africa's ruling ANC party has voted to "recall" President Jacob Zuma following a drawn-out battle to convince him to step down voluntarily over allegations of corruption.
+The African National Congress, South Africa's ruling party, has voted to "recall" President Jacob Zuma.
+The ANC has tried for weeks to get Zuma, whose term expires next year, to resign following allegations of corruption.

-The African National Congress has tried for weeks to get Zuma, whose term expires next year, to resign and cede the country's leadership either to Deputy President Cyril Ramaphosa, who was selected in December to replace Zuma as head of the party, or to a caretaker president.
+The party wants him to cede leadership either to Deputy President Cyril Ramaphosa, who was selected in December to replace Zuma as head of the party, or to a caretaker president.

+Ace Magashule, the party's secretary-general, told reporters that it saw Ramaphosa as Zuma's successor and added that Ramaphosa should deliver the upcoming State of the Nation address.

-However, it was not immediately clear whether Zuma would relinquish power or try to hang on despite losing the confidence of his party.
+However, it was not immediately clear whether Zuma would relinquish power or try to hang on despite losing the backing of his party.

-Ace Magashule, the party's secretary-general, told reporters that they have not discussed a motion of no confidence against the embattled leader.
+Magashule said party leaders have not discussed a motion of no confidence against the embattled leader.
 He added that they are giving Zuma "time and space" to respond — but later clarified that he expects him to respond on Wednesday.

 He said that when he met with Zuma to talk about the decision, they had a "cordial" discussion.
+"But I think the decision of the National Executive Committee is now final: recall President Jacob Zuma," he said.

+"When we recall our deploy, we expect our deploy to do what the organization expects him to do," Magashule added.

 Although the ANC can recall Zuma, he would resign to Parliament, or lose a vote of confidence in the chamber — something he's survived several times in the past.
 Zuma pushed a similar recall against his predecessor, Thabo Mbeki, in 2009, but Mbeki did not fight it.